 In the wee hours of the morning on Feb.
 19, the House approved H.R.
 1, the Continuing Resolution (CR) for Fiscal Year 2011.
-Last December, the 111th Congress passed a CR to fund the federal government at FY-2010 levels through March 4, 2011.
-New legislation to fund the federal government in FY-2011 needs to be passed before work on the 2012 budget can begin.
+Last December, the 111th Congress passed a CR to fund the federal government at FY-2010 levels through

 The U.S. Senate is scheduled to consider the Continuing Resolution next week.
 Reports this week indicate House Republicans plan to pass a two-week stopgap spending bill next week to keep the government running past March 4 at reduced levels.
 The House bill includes a total of $61 billion in cuts, which is not expected to achieve approval from the Senate or White House.

 Heading into the debate, agriculture organizations were concerned about the proposed cuts which targeted agriculture more than double the amount to be cut in overall non-defense discretionary spending.

 H.R.
 1 would cut $5.21 billion, or 22.4%, from agriculture-related programs and operating budgets during the remaining seven months of FY-2011.
 This is more than double the 10.3% cut proposed in overall non-defense discretionary spending.

 The House passed an amendment from Rep. Jeff Flake (R-Ariz.) that prohibits funds from being used to construct ethanol blender pumps or ethanol storage facilities.
 Rep. John Sullivan (R-Okla.) was successful in gaining passage of an amendment that blocks funds for the Environmental Protection Agency (EPA) to implement a waiver to increase the ethanol content in gasoline from 10% to 15%.

 The National Chicken Council was quick to praise the House action on the two ethanol amendments.
 In a statement issued Saturday, following final passage of the House bill,